Get ISO certified: 5 stages to becoming ISO certified in Australia

 Stage four: implementation

 The implementation stage is often the lengthiest.
 In this phase, the ISO requirements become part of the organisation itself.
-This stage will often require comprehensive employee training to ensure the management system is implemented effectively.

 Stage five: auditing and ongoing improvements